OI-wiki/i18n/docs/basic/complexity.md

 ## Calculate Complexity

 The article mainly introduced complexity from the perspective of algorithm analysis.
-If interested you can visit [Calculate complexity(not translated)](../misc/cc-basic.md) for further reading.
+If interested you can visit [Computational Complexity(not translated)](../misc/cc-basic.md) for further reading.